treydock/puppet-iptables/README.md

 1. Have Vagrant >= 1.2.0 installed
 2. Run tests using `bundle exec rake spec:system`

-For active development the `DESTROY=no` environment variable can be passed to keep the Vagrant VM from being destroyed after a test run.
+For active development the `RSPEC_DESTROY=no` environment variable can be passed to keep the Vagrant VM from being destroyed after a test run.

-    DESTROY=no bundle exec rake spec:system
+    RSPEC_DESTROY=no bundle exec rake spec:system

 ## TODO